betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 *software engineering*<sup>[21]</sup>
 as a discipline unto itself "to bring the software [effort] legitimacy so that it and those building it would be given due respect."
-Hamilton was the only woman working on AGC software and ultimately became a rope mother for the LM fight program **LUMINARY**.
+Hamilton was the only woman working on AGC software and ultimately became a rope mother for the LM fight program LUMINARY.

 > Throughout much of the Apollo effort, MIT experienced difficulty in estimating the
 > time and effort requirements to design, test and verify successive mission programs.<sup>[36]</sup>